mochiflappe/poststate-colorview/readme.txt

 == Installation ==

-1. Upload the `wp-multibyte-patch` folder to the `/wp-content/plugins/` directory.
+1. Upload the `post-state-color-view` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the Plugins menu in WordPress.

 == Frequently Asked Questions ==